Azure-Samples/cosmos-aks-keda/README.md

 **Note** The aks-preview version 0.5.138 or higher is required for this feature.
 Check the aks-preview version by using the az version command.

+3. Add the custom grfana dashboard to your manged grafa instance by importing this json file - Build Demo grafana dashoard.json from the src folder.

 **9. Install the Metrics add-on**

 Use an existing Azure Monitor workspace and link with an existing Grafana workspace.